vadof/vplay-backend/README.md

 **Admin functionality**

-- Можно добавить vcoins пользователю
+- Add vcoins to a user
-- Статистика сколько пользователей забрало различных наград за определенный день
+- Statistics on how many users have taken various rewards for a certain day
-- Админ может добавлять видео за просмотр которого пользователь получает награду. (input=link,reward,date)
+- The admin can add a video for viewing which the user receives a reward. (input=link,reward,date)

 **App Sections**